 Bachelor of Business Administration (BBA) in Finance, Financial Consulting or Finance with a Specialization in Alternative Asset Management

 Students enrolled in any of these three programs complete core courses in advanced financial management as well as investment analysis and portfolio management.
-For the general finance program, core courses also include intermediate accounting, international finance and speculative markets.
+For the general finance program, core courses also include intermediate accounting and international finance.
 Those who want to specialize in alternative asset management can apply for admission beginning in their junior year.
 The alternative asset management program also includes a summer internship.
 The financial consulting major emphasizes study in accounting, financial statements and world markets.

 Master of Business Administration (MBA) in Finance or Financial Consulting

 MBA students at SMU can pursue the finance concentration, which requires 16 credit hours of coursework.
 For the finance option, students can further focus their studies in corporate finance, energy finance or investments.
-Regardless of a student's concentration selection, the full-time MBA program takes two years to complete and requires a total of 65 credit hours.
+The full-time MBA program takes two years to complete and requires a total of 65 credit hours.

 Master of Science in Finance (MSF)